Takhmina175/Takhmina175/README.md

 Here are some information about Me:

-- 🔭 I’m currently working on Ruby
+- 🔭 I’m currently working on Rails
-- 🌱 I’m currently learning Ruby
+- 🌱 I’m currently learning Ruby on Rails
 - 👯 I’m looking to collaborate on Web Development
-- 🤔 I’m looking for help with Ruby
+- 🤔 I’m looking for help with Ruby on Rails
 - 💬 Ask me about Anything
 - 📫 How to reach me: takhminam@gmail.com
 - 😄 Pronouns: Takhmina/Mina